slowernews/wisdom-tldr/README.md

 > *'Morality is the way that we would like the world to be, whereas economics is the way that the world actually works.' -- Steven Levitt*

 > *'The hardest thing in the world to understand is the income tax.'*

+> *'80% of all people are voluntarily overpaying on their taxes.'*

 > *'Politicians don't get educated.
 They get bought.'*